Boiling Water Camping: Quick, Easy Ways to Heat Water

 4. What is the process of quick boil?

 Water boils faster on Fast Boil than on other burners.
 This is because Fast Boil burners are hotter and larger than normal burners on electric ranges.

 As a result, it can boil water faster than a smaller burner.
-However, since the burner is larger, typically, the amount of water used is also larger.
+However, since the burner is larger, the amount of water used is typically larger.